Why Gummies Cost More Than Capsules

 • Extended time in curing/conditioning stages

 Capsules often avoid high-heat processing and can be produced as lower-moisture systems.
-That usually means less formulation “insurance” is required to hit label targets over time, which helps keep the cost per finished unit more predictable.
+That usually means less formulation insurance is required to hit label targets over time, helping keep the cost per finished unit more predictable.

 Yield loss: where gummy margins quietly leak

-Capsule scrap tends to be relatively contained-start-up adjustments, occasional weight rejects, and some blend loss.
-Gummies, however, can create multiple points where product becomes difficult (or impossible) to salvage without compromising quality.
+Capsule scrap tends to be relatively contained — start-up adjustments, occasional weight rejects, some blend loss.
+Gummies, however, create multiple points where product becomes difficult or impossible to salvage without compromising quality.

 Common gummy loss points include: